rossumai/keras-multi-gpu/blog/docs/measurements.md

 - Why this kind of model/dataset combination failed on 7gforce?
     - Because of bigger samples or more model parameters?

+`tf_cnn_benchmarks` differ from our Keras experiments by using StagingArea and TF queue to prefect input data.
+Still they have to exchange weights and gradients.
+Altough tf_cnn_benchmarks allow staged weights (essentially pipelining also in these data transfers at the cost of going away from the pure SGD algorithm), we didn't use that.
+So it makes sense to try to focus on data feeding.

 #### Comparing 1-GPU speed with tf_cnn_benchmarks